 How to Sell a Catalytic Converter to an Online Buyer?

 Online buyers are the best-paying option for selling a used catalytic converter.
-Their overhead is much lower than that of a scrap yard or a junk yard.
-Sellers can locate online buyers that specialize in catalytic converters, which equates to a strong knowledge of precious metals such as rhodium, palladium, and platinum.
+Their overhead is much lower than that of a scrap or junkyard.
+Sellers can locate online buyers specializing in catalytic converters, equating to a strong knowledge of precious metals such as rhodium, palladium, and platinum.

 These buyers have a refined extraction process and have a wide range of buyers.
 They will ask for the serial number and photos of the converter, though they can work around a missing serial number if needed.
-Not all catalytic converters are worth thousands, such as ones found on an expensive Ferrari or a diesel-guzzling truck.
-Online buyers can pay a fair price for converters of a range of makes and models, from sedans to hybrids and SUVs.
+Not all catalytic converters, such as those on an expensive Ferrari or a diesel-guzzling truck, are worth thousands.
+Online buyers can pay a fair price for converters of various makes and models, from sedans to hybrids and SUVs.

 - Locate the serial number on the catalytic converter